tjjaramillo/Web-Design-Challenge/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

 Here I utilized HTML and CSS to create a visualization dashboard website using visualizations made from Matplotlib.
-Specifically, I be plotted [weather data](Resources/cities.csv).
+Specifically, I plotted [weather data](Resources/cities.csv).

 In building this dashboard, I created individual pages for each plot and a means by which we can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 I also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.